maubanel/UE5-Animations/ramps-ii/README.md

 ##### `Step 7.`\|`ITA`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now I need to cast a second line then be the angle of the slope.
 This will tell me if I am going up or down the slope as well.
 I am going to cast a line 10 units ahead based on the direction of their **Velocity**. *Add* a second **Line Trace By Channel** node to the graph beneath the previous one.
 To the left add a **Get Actor Location** node.
+Set **Draw Debug Type** to `For One Frame`.

 ![Add second line trace by channel and get actor location nodes](images/SecondLineTraceGetActorLocation.jpg)